DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 The post-installation script updates the mirrorlist and packages as well, now that could have induced something idk.

 **Conclusion:**

 It was a broken extension and broken sudo package that has caused all of this.

+**Tips:**

+Doas is your friend.
+It is lightweight and less bloated when compared to sudo.
+However, it sometimes act weird too, i.e you may receive this : ***"doas: syntax error at line ". ***** **This is not a big issue though, use the below tricks to solve it:

+1.  "su" to get root privileges.

+2.  nano /etc/doas.conf.
+Now here are three things that we could do:

+    1.  delete the file and recreate it using "permit :wheel" as its content.

+    2.  or, add extra space between "permit" and ":wheel", save it, and then remove the space that you added, save it and test it.

+    3.  or , modify the content as : "permit keepenv :wheel"

+That should solve it.

+Yay comes pre-installed but used "sudo" during its execution.
+Run the following command to force it to use "doas":

+***yay --sudo doas --sudoflags -- --save***